basilesimon/bsfr/content/weeknotes/weeknotes-1.md

 ---
 date: "2020-09-27T00:00:00Z"
-published: false
+draft: true
-title: 'First weeknotes? weeknotes #1'
+title: "First weeknotes? weeknotes #1"
 ---

 Attempt number _#n_ to find a rhythm and a balance between family imperatives and my desire to do some work, so as to find some self-satisfaction outside of the baby bubble.